HugoNicolau/Modos-chrome-extension/README.md

 <img src="./images/pausing-popup.gif">

 ## How to use
-You can download this repository in your computer and load in your chrome
+You can download this repository in your computer and load in your chrome.
+Then you create groups and save links to them.

 # Soon: Portuguese Readme